LEAP Schedule for Spring 2019 (Effective February 1st)

 OBJECTIVE: Students will identify their nutritional habits and learn about healthy choices, resources, utensils, habits, math-connection and finally cooking.

-In this class, students will use MInecraft in Creative Mode to build and design from challenges posed in class.
+In this class, students will use Minecraft in Creative Mode to build and design from challenges posed in class.
 We will draw from known architects and/or be introduced to architectural styles as well as "Buildings of the Future", "sustainable Worlds", "Intergalactic Worlds" and the myriad ideas students will develop on their own.
 We will be using Ipads in class, so if you want to bring your own laptop and mouse, please feel free to do so.
 Projects can be filmed for sharing and for presentation at the LEAP celebrations.
 Students will be given the opportunity to edit and manipulate images, do web design content creation, create floor plan architectural designs, use videos and research cities around the globe to design their own eco-friendly, sustainable, cities.